 Four firms report R&D expenditures: Firm (1), Firm (2), Firm (5), and Firm (12).
-Dupont, Hewlett-Packard, Merck, and Procter & Gamble will incur costs to discover new technologies or to develop new products.
+3M, Hewlett-Packard, Merck, and Procter & Gamble will incur costs to discover new technologies or to develop new products.
 By far, Firm (2) has the highest R&D expense percentage and the highest profit margin.
 This firm is Merck.
 Pharmaceutical companies must invest heavily in new drugs to remain competitive.
 Also, the drug development process is lengthy, which increases R&D costs.
 Pharmaceutical companies have patents on most of their drugs, providing such firms with a degree of monopoly power.
 The demand for most pharmaceuticals is relatively price inelastic because customers need the drugs and because the cost of the drugs is often covered by insurance.
 The manufacturing process for pharmaceuticals is capital-intensive, in part because of the need for precise measurement of ingredients and in part because of the need for purity.
 Note that Merck has a relatively high selling and administrative expense percentage.
 This high percentage reflects the cost of maintaining a sales staff to market products to physicians and hospitals and heavy advertising outlays to stimulate demand from consumers.

 Hewlett-Packard, on the other hand, outsources the manufacturing of many of its computer components and therefore does not have as much property, plant, and equipment.
 Thus, Firm (12) is Hewlett-Packard.
 We ask students why Hewlett-Packard has such a small proportion of long-term debt in its capital structure.
 Computer firms experience considerable technological risk related to the introduction of new products by competitors.
-Products life cycles are short at approximately one to two years.
+Product life cycles are short at approximately one to two years.
 Hewlett-Packard does not want to add financial risk to its already high business (asset side) risk.
 Also, computer firms have relatively few assets (other than property, plant, and equipment) that can serve as collateral for borrowing.
 Their most important resources, their technologies and their people, do not show up on the balance sheet.
 The relatively low profit margin evidences the increasingly commodity nature of most computer products and the intense competition in the industry.

-This leaves Firm (1) and Firm (5) as being Dupont and Procter & Gamble, respectively.
-Firm (5) has a lower cost of sales to revenues percentage and a higher selling and administrative expense to revenues percentage.
-It also has a higher profit margin compared to Firm (1).
+This leaves Firm (1) and Firm (5) as being 3M and Procter & Gamble, respectively.
+Firm (5) has a higher cost of sales to revenues percentage and a higher selling and administrative expense to revenues percentage.
+It also has a high profit margin.
 Firm (5) is Procter & Gamble.
 The high profit margin reflects the brand names of Procter & Gamble's products.
 The high selling and administrative expense percentage results from advertising and other expenditures to stimulate demand and to maintain and enhance brand names.
-The low cost of sales percentage reflects the relatively low cost of ingredients in most of its products and the high selling prices it can charge.
 One final clue is that investments in R&D are less critical for a consumer products company than for firms in which technology development is important.
-Note that Procter & Gamble shows a high percentage for intangibles, the result of goodwill and other intangibles from companies it has acquired.
+Note that Procter & Gamble shows a very high percentage for intangibles, the result of goodwill and other intangibles from companies it has acquired.